magnusnordlander/lelit-bianca-protocol/README.md

 ## Open questions

 * Is the LCC communicating with the Control board using a serial protocol?
 If so, what is it?

+## Answered questions

 * Is the Red port on the LCC a debug port?
+  * Not exactly.
+It's an on-board programming port.

 ## Project log